J3G0/VisualMazeSolver/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
+* Thank you [Kris Aerts](https://github.com/krisaerts) for the tip on starting with an always right algorithm.

 * Hat tip to anyone whose code was used for inspiration (Sources are in the code)

 * Wikipedia; For having so much information about everything